 Your documentation should...

-- be current - within 3 years.
-Older documentation, up to 5 years old, may be considered at the discretion of the Coordinator of Disability Services
+- be current - older documentation, up to 5 years old, may be considered at the discretion of the Coordinator of Disability Services

 - clearly state the diagnosed disability